veriktig/scandium/README.md

 * [Hamcrest](http://hamcrest.org/) JUnit support.
 BSD-3-clause license

 ### Branches
-The original source code for all the other projects is contained in branches.
-It was created using the commands in REPOS.txt.
 Any file modifications are stored under the external directory.

 ### Change Log